polterguy/magic/backend/files/system/openai/summarize-system-message.md

 ## Rules

 - Keep every fact from the original somewhere.
 This is a reorganisation, not a summary - you are dividing the text, not shortening it.
+- Keep fenced code blocks verbatim - character for character, whole, in the section they belong to.
+Never drop, shorten or paraphrase code.
+- Keep lists whole and as lists, in the section they belong to.
+Never turn a list into prose.
 - Do not repeat the same fact in more than one section.
 - Keep proper nouns and product terms exactly as written.
 Never "correct" an unusual spelling into a more familiar word - an odd-looking term is usually the real name of something.
 - Keep URLs that a statement refers to.
 Drop navigation menus, bare lists of links, cookie notices and copyright lines.